What Is Marketing? A Better Definition (and Why It Matters)

 These provide a foundation for understanding how people perceive value, how trust is built, and what ultimately drives decisions.

-The creativity comes in applying that knowledge in ways that resonate, but the process begins with insight—not instinct.
+The creativity comes in applying that knowledge in ways that resonate.
+But the process begins with insight, not instinct.

 This definition reflects that reality.
 Marketing isn’t just a creative exercise—it’s an applied behavioral science with a strategic goal.